joemaidman/flub/README.md

 ## Hooks

 These must be declared before any tests in a context.
+Prefer variable assignment and function calls within these hooks rather.

 <b>```setup(function)```</b>

-Runs once before all tests in a context
+runs once before all tests in a context

 <b>```setupEach(function)```</b>

-Runs before each test in a context
+runs before each test in a context

 <b>```teardown(function)```</b>

-Runs once after all tests in a context
+runs once after all tests in a context

 <b>```tearDownEach(function)```</b>

-Runs after each test in a context
+runs after each test in a context

 ## Matchers